Kabuki actor patterns and Kabuki crests

 The "San-masu" pattern is a pattern of large, medium, and small Masu (bowls), arranged in a box and viewed from the top.
 There are many variations, such as those with "San Masu" scattered or with "San Masu" arranged between the stripes.

-The word "Masu" is believed to be good luck, as it is related to the word "increase.
+The word "Masu" is thought to be good luck, as it is related to the word "increase.
 It is also called "three nested Masu".

 Shikanjima